yetulaxman/linux-2/_tutorials/FAQs.md

 ```

 ## how do we ensure the uniqueness of image while pulling from a registry?
 Tags are more frequent way to ensure the unqiuess of images.
-While  most application software are updated usually with new tag, it is possible to fewer digests under one tag.
+While  most application software are updated usually with new tag, it is possible to have fewer digests under one tag.
 Digest is a content-addressable identifier.
 Image reference with digest value provides better uniqueness in production setting.

 ## how can you convert a docker image (e.g.,fastx software) on bioconda environment to singularity container?